-After verifying the functionality correctness, most of units including PCI bus interface are synthesized together with logic synthesis tool, Leanardo in order to reach the gate level structure of the full EBE model.
-The logic synthesis tool starts with two kinds of information: a RTL specification given in VHDL and a functional unit library, which can include complex functional units.
+Most of units including PCI bus interface are synthesized using logic synthesis tool, Leanardo yielding the gate level structure of the full EBE model.
+The logic synthesis tool starts with two kinds of information: the RTL specification given in VHDL and a functional unit library, which can include complex functional units.
 The RTL description accesses these functional blocks through VHDL procedure calls.
 For each procedure or function used, the library must induce at least one functional unit able to execute the corresponding operation.
-The synthesized results are tested using commerciallyavailable FPGA board (Nallatech Ballynuey board) provided by Nallatech Inc. UK.
-The Ballynuey board is an PCI compatible expansion board that can be used via a PCI-compatible PC.
+The synthesized results are tested using commercially-available FPGA board (Nallatech Ballynuey board [9]) provided by Nallatech Inc. UK.
+The Ballynuey board is a PCI compatible expansion board that can be used via a PCI-compatible PC.
 The host PC stores all configuration information and collected data.
-We use VC++ as the software debugging tool to test the circuits.
+And the configuration data can be downloaded to the Virtex FPGA board via PCI bus.
+Part utilizations for the PCI interface and EBE module were respectively 385 slices and 96 slices.
+The following table shows the synthesis report of the design and Fig. 5 shows the synthesized schematic and Virtex floorplan.
+We use VC++ as the software debugging tool to test the circuits and the design has been verified by functional level simulation and gate level simulation.